jxph025319/edx-documentation/en_us/shared/developing_course/course_units.rst

 Delete a Unit
 ********************************

-You delete a unit from the course outline.
+You delete a unit from the course outline in Studio.

 When you delete a unit, you delete all components within the unit.